Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Introduction

-In Section \ref{sec:model} we introduce the Factor Augmented Sparse Throughput (FAST) model considered in this paper and the ReLU neural network class.
-We briefly review the idea of diversified projection matrix and propose the two estimators, the Factor Augmented Regression Neural Network (FAR-NN) estimator in the case where $\mathcal{J}=\emptyset$ and the Factor Augmented Sparse Throughput Neural Network (FAST-NN) estimator in the case where $|\mathcal{J}|=o(\log n)$ in Section \ref{sec:method}.
+\textbf{Organization.} In Section \ref{sec:model} we introduce the Factor Augmented Sparse Throughput (FAST) model considered in this paper and the ReLU neural network class.
+We briefly review the idea of diversified projection matrix and propose the two estimators, the Factor Augmented Regression Neural Network (FAR-NN) estimator in the case where $\mathcal{J}=\emptyset$ and the Factor Augmented Sparse Throughput Neural Network (FAST-NN) estimator in the case where $|\mathcal{J}|=\mathcal{O}(1)$ in Section \ref{sec:method}.
 The theoretical analyses of the proposed two estimators are included in Section \ref{sec:theory:fa} and Section \ref{sec:theory:fast} respectively, followed by the minimax optimal lower bound for FAST model in Section \ref{sec:theory:lb}.
-In Section \ref{sec:additive} we introduce the Factor Augmented Neural Additive Model (FANAM) and present corresponding theoretical findings.
-The numerical studies are presented in Sec \ref{sec:experiments}.
-All the proofs are collected in the supplemental material.
+The simulation studies are presented in Section \ref{sec:experiments}.
+The FANAM estimator, a more computationally efficient estimator when the regression function further admits a sparse additive structure, and its theory, an empirical application, some discussions and related works, and all the proofs are collected in the supplemental material.